Israeli soldiers raid, order closure of Al Jazeera office in Ramallah

 “Targeting journalists this way always aims to erase the truth and prevent people from hearing the truth,” he said.

-The Gaza Government Media Office also called the Israeli move on Sunday a “deafening scandal”.
+The Government Media Office in Gaza called the Israeli move a “deafening scandal”.

-“We call on all media organisation and groups that deal with human rights in the world to condemn this heinous crime … that is a blatant violation of press and media freedom,” it said.
+“We call on all media organisations and groups that deal with human rights in the world to condemn this heinous crime … that is a blatant violation of press and media freedom,” it said.

-Media rights groups have slammed the Israeli government for its restrictions and attacks on journalists, particularly Palestinian reporters on the ground in Gaza amid the ongoing war.
+Media rights groups have slammed the Israeli government for its restrictions and attacks on journalists, particularly Palestinian reporters on the ground in Gaza amid Israel’s ongoing war on the besieged enclave.

-Since the start of the war in October of last year, Israeli forces have killed 173 journalists, according to a tally from the Gaza Government Media Office.
-That includes Al Jazeera’s Ismail al-Ghoul and Samer Abudaqa.
+Since the start of the war in October of last year, Israeli forces have killed 173 journalists, according to a tally from the Government Media Office.

+Al Jazeera’s Ismail al-Ghoul and Samer Abudaqa are among the journalists killed.

 Al Jazeera Arabic correspondent Ismail Abu Omar was also severely injured in an Israeli strike in February.